MatthewNewsum/MatthewNewsum-aws-resource-audit/notes.md

 ###   Things to fix   ####

--resource usage by region is not updating as new services are added.
+- (DONE) resource usage by region is not updating as new services are added.
 Tab is called --> Resource Usage by Region

 ###   Branches in progress   ###